chrisdev/wagtail-cookiecutter-foundation/README.rst

 Creating a Deploymet User
 """"""""""""""""""""""""""
-The first thing that you must do is to create a deployment user.
+The first thing that you must do is create a deployment user.
 To create the deploy user for the production ::

     make deploy_user